 If the cathedral and progressivism really IS mostly a problem of misapprehended religiosity, like we advocate in neoreaction, then whatever the workable solution for progressivism ends up being must by necessity require some form of corrected or proper spirituality as the only effective countermeasure.
 You don’t want to remove the parasite just to leave a void that lets something even nastier in.
 In my opinion, this can be done without necessarily resorting to any extant religious framework, but rather with a more generalized approach to personal (spiritual) advancement.
 Anyway, I started this stab at addressing this problem some months ago and this event seems like the optimum opportunity to finally get it out there.
-Enjoy.
+Enjoy:

-I originally started writing this article because I wanted to take the time to explain something I talked about in my red ice interview about“Smart and SeXy” which was only tangentially related to the hard evidence presented in the book.
+I want to take the time to explain something I talked about in my red ice interview about“Smart and SeXy” which was only tangentially related to the hard evidence presented in the book.
 Some of the statements in the interview and in this article are an indirect follow-up to my previous post on stripping charity of virtue, and also vaguely prompted by a (no longer) recent article on kindness being domain restricted.
 In other words, kindness is an act one person does for another who is actually right in front of and likely known to the kindness giver.
 I said something very similar in my post on charity.
 According to our particular definitions, kindness and charity seem almost like imperfect synonyms, though of course they aren’t due to some subtle differences.
 However, I think the overlap here is obvious.
 As mentioned in the kindness article, the word “kindness” has an advantage against leftist word manipulation in that it starts from an implied position of particular close inter-personal interaction.
 How do you express kindness to a person half-way around the world?
 In addition, unlike charity, kindness is possible without material exchange.
 Pleasantness and acceptance is sufficient for kindness.
 Charity, on the other hand, implies some form of material exchange which allows for the distortion from reality that it could or should be done impersonally.
 I was therefore required to explain why this distortion is on very shaky ground.